Pandy Tudur: Origins of the name

 The name was originally Pandybudr, from the Welsh pandy ('fulling mill') and budr ('dirty').
 The meaning 'dirty fulling-mill' was considered unattractive and the adjective budr was replaced in Victorian times by the personal name Tudur, thus giving Pandytudur (supposedly 'Tudur's fulling mill').

+In its list of standardised Welsh place-names in Conwy County Borough, the Welsh Language Commissioner recommends the use of Pandytudur in both English and Welsh.
+While Conwy County Borough Council has used "Pandy Tudur".

 Language

-According to the United Kingdom Census 2001, 55.5% of the population speak the Welsh language.
-The highest percentage of speakers is within the 5-9 age group, where 71.1% can speak the language.
-Children in the village mostly attend a small Welsh primary school in the nearby village of Llangernyw.
+At the time of the 2001 UK Census, 55.5% of the population spoke the Welsh language.
+The highest percentage of speakers was within the 5-9 age group, where 71.1% could speak the language.
+Children in the village mostly attend a small Welsh-medium primary school in the nearby village of Llangernyw.

 Facilities

 The village has a chapel of the Presbyterian Church of Wales.

 Nearby lie the turbines of Moel Maelogan wind farm.